SigmaHQ/sigma-specification/specification/sigma-rules-specification.md

 ### Schema

-The Json schema is defined in [sigma-detection-rule-schema.json](/json-schema/sigma-detection-rule-schema.json)
+The Json schema is defined in [sigma-detection-rule-schema.json](/json-schema/sigma-detection-rule-schema.json).
+Check it out for additional details on the required fields, their types and other information.

 ## Components